CharlesHolbrow/MilkShake/docs/notes.md

     var con = { 'optional': [{'DtlsSrtpKeyAgreement': true}, {'RtpDataChannels': true }] };
     var connection = new RTCPeerConnection(cfg, con);

-The following associated objects are initialized when A RTCPeerConnection is created:
+The following associated objects are initialized when an RTCPeerConnection is created:

 - ICE agent
 - RTCPeerConnection signaling state
 - ICE gathering state
 - ICE gathering state

 The following associate object are Initialized to empty sets when RTCPeerConnection is created

 - local stream set (represent streams that are currently sent with this peer)
 - remote stream set (represent streams that are currently received with this peer)